 Youth Afternoon Door Greeter School year

-Filled Accepting apps for Sept 2018-June 2019 HS students from 3:00-4:30 to sit at our main entrance of the Senior Center or Gym and greet seniors as they enter and help them scan into the computer upon their arrival.
+Filled HS students from 3:00-4:30 to sit at our main entrance of the Senior Center or Gym and greet seniors as they enter and help them scan into the computer upon their arrival.
 Must work one day week Sept-June.
+Age 15+.

 Fitness Room Attendant-9:30-11:30 Wed. or Fri.
 Looking for persons 21+ with fitness or personal training background (can be retired or college student studying this field) to assist seniors in fitness workout room with about 7 machines on volunteer basis.

-Tech Center Assistant- Wed 10:30-12:30 Filled - Help seniors one day week one to one here at the center in our lab of 5 computers from 10:30-12:30pm.
+Tech Center Assistant- Filled - 10:30-12:30- Help seniors one day week one to one here at the center in our lab of 5 computers from 10:30-12:30pm.
 Basic word program, email, Facebook, Internet surfing, aid with printing, using Wi Fi, etc would be taught.
-Students Summer 2018 Must be 16+ one day week 10:30-1:30 help with computers and Ipads.
+Students Summer 2019 available Must be 16+ one day week 10:30-1:30 help with computers and Ipads once week July & August.

-Municipal Building Receptionist/Greeter-Looking for adult volunteer subs to be on call when regular scheduled volunteer is away or ill.-in the Municipal Building main lobby 12:30-4:30pm.
+Municipal Building Receptionist/Greeter-Looking for adult volunteers for Thursday -in the Municipal Building main lobby 12:30-4:30pm.
 Greet visitors, direct them to the proper offices, and answer phones.
 We are always accepting applicants for an on call basis to cover days the person may be away as well.
 Age 21+ will train on phone system.

-Kitchen Meals On Wheels Food packer- FILLED Volunteer in the kitchen once a week on 8:30am-12:30pm packing meals that are delivered to homebound seniors daily.
+Kitchen Meals On Wheels Food packer- FULL Volunteer in the kitchen once a week on 8:30am-12:30pm packing meals that are delivered to homebound seniors daily.
 As well as serving the senior noon meal.
-Summer students: Must be 16 or older for summer 8:30-12:30 once a week
+Summer 2019 students available Must be 16 or older for summer 8:30-12:30 once a week in July and August

 Special Event/Party Assistant